Easyoakland/yap_streaming/README.md

 // Instead of parsing an in-memory buffer we can use `yap_streaming` to parse a stream.
 // While we could just [`std::io::Read::read_to_end()`] here, what if the file was too large to fit in memory?
-// What if we were parsing the input of a network socket? let file_bytes = BufReader::new(File::open("examples/opOrDigit.txt").unwrap())
+// What if we were parsing from a network socket? let file_bytes = BufReader::new(File::open("examples/opOrDigit.txt").unwrap())
     .bytes()
     .map_while(|x| x.ok().map(|x| x as char));